 Affiliated organizations that use OpenPGP CA can easily set up what we call a bridge between their respective CAs.
 Creating a bridge creates authenticated paths between all users in the two organizations - users in each organization can authenticate keys of users in the other without any additional effort.

 This makes sense when the CA admins believe that the other organization’s CA admin does a good job authenticating their user’s keys in OpenPGP CA.

-As usual, we want to exploit existing trust boundaries.
+Again, we want to take advantage of existing trust boundaries.
 When an organization creates a bridge to another organization, the latter organization’s CA admin is only trusted to authenticate users in their own organization.
-This is done by scoping the trust: when the CA admin from organization A authentictes the CA admin from organization B, they indicate that B should only be trusted to authenticate users in the same organization.
+This is done by scoping the trust: when the CA admin from organization A authenticates the CA admin from organization B, they indicate that B should only be trusted to authenticate users in the same organization.
 This is done using existing OpenPGP mechanisms.
 Specifically, by matching on the email’s domain name.

 No key escrow

 Centrally storing users’ private key material has legitimate uses - however, it also comes with massive risks.

 OpenPGP CA does not do key escrow - that is, even when OpenPGP CA generates keys for users, the private key material is never stored in the OpenPGP CA database.

 Because OpenPGP CA works within the existing OpenPGP framework, i.e., it doesn’t require any modification of existing OpenPGP software, users do not need any new software to take advantage of OpenPGP CA. Concretely, they can continue to use existing email clients and encryption plugins.
 Further, OpenPGP CA can co-exist with other authentication approaches like traditional key certification workflows.